Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 One of the first steps in dealing with abuse is to identify it.
 Identifying it is often difficult because it can manifest itself in different forms.
 Here is a brief survey of the different types of abuse.

-Emotional abuse is the use of mental strategies or mind games.
-This would include such things as anger, aggression, humiliation, intimidation, stalking, fear, power, and control.
+This is the use of mental strategies or mind games.
+This would include such things as anger, aggression, and humiliation.
+It also includes intimidation, stalking, fear, power, and control.
 The goal is to inflict emotional damage on the other person.

-Physical abuse would include the use of body parts or weapons to threaten, punish, dominate, restrain, control, or injure another person.
+This would include the use of body parts or weapons to threaten, punish, or dominate.
+It can also include restraining, controlling, or injuring another person.

-Sexual abuse is the use of forced sexual actions which may dominate, manipulate, threaten, injure, corrupt, or control another person.
+It’s the use of forced sexual actions.
+It’s those, which dominate, manipulate, threaten, injure, corrupt, or control another person.

 Financial abuse is the use of money or financially-related matters to dominate, threaten or control.
 This may be done to inflict damage on another person or take financial advantage of that person.